 Another aspect to consider is stress.
 Restaurants and hotels are recreational places for clients, but they can be quite hectic for the staff.
 That is In particular true for luxury venues that have extremely high standards (and very demanding patrons).
 So resilience to stress is key to being successful.

-Sommelier isn’t a protected job title like doctor or lawyer.
-So in theory, sommeliers don’t need to meet specific education requirements.
+Sommelier is not a protected job title like doctor or lawyer.
+So, in theory, sommeliers do not need to meet specific education requirements.
 Instead, they can learn everything they need to know while doing the job.

 Nevertheless, several prestigious schools offer extensive sommelier training.
-And without visiting these schools, the hospitality industry’s best jobs are probably out of reach for a candidate.
+And without visiting these schools, the hospitality industry’s best jobs are probably out of reach for candidates.

 The following institutions offer worldwide recognized training:

 - The Court of Master Sommeliers (CMS), United Kingdom